OlgaKnut/pands-project/README.md

 Here is an example how you can jump to a wrong conclusion if you don't know the structure of your dataset.
 Looking at the heatmap of full Iris data set we can see negative correlation between some pairs of variables.
-We can say that for example if petal length is increasing sepal width sould decrees as correlation index is -0.42. but if you look at the heatmap of each species separatly there is no negative correlation at all.
-Each measurement will increas if one of the is increasing.
+We can say that for example if petal length is increasing sepal width should decrees as correlation index is -0.42. but if you look at the heatmap of each species separately there is no negative correlation at all.
+Each measurement will increase if one of the others is increasing.
 Not all of them at the same rate.

-It is easier to understand how three positive values from each subset become a negative in a whole set if you look at the scatter plot of pairs of variables where you can notice different dinamycs in subsets and a set.
+It is easier to understand how three positive values from each subset become a negative in a whole set if you look at the scatter plot of pairs of variables where you can notice different dynamics in subsets and a set.

 ###     5 Box Plot
 Box-and-whisker plot is visualising statistical summary of each variable.
-The box represents middle 50% of score- beween 25% and 75%. the line in the box- median value.
+The box represents middle 50% of score- between 25% and 75%. the line in the box- median value.
 The whiskers-lower 25% and upper 25%.
 Outliers- data points set far from the central values.

 <img src="https://user-images.githubusercontent.com/123666667/237213422-71967bb4-6f81-4d63-94cd-9062efc90904.png" width="400" height="400"/>

-It is very clear from this plot that Iris Virginica is largest of three species exept one measurement-sepal width.
+It is very clear from this plot that Iris Virginica is largest of three species except one measurement-sepal width.
+Iris Setosa on the other hand is the smallest of three but has the widest sepal.

 ## Conclusion
+Analyses performed on Iris data set in this project allow as to say that in any given dataset results from its subsets can be significantly different from results of full set.
+Therefore, it is important to check all possible combination before making any prognosis or recommendations based on data.

+For the porpoise of classification of Iris flowers most useful proved to be petal measurements.
+We can confidently separate Iris Setosa.
+Using petal width, it is possible with some degree of accuracy to identify Iris Virginica and Iris Versicolor with just the biggest samples of Versicolor and smallest of Virginica overlapping.

 # References